June 2, 2025, 10:49 am | Read time: 5 minutes

 - Wi-Fi speed: 5 GHz: up to 2400 Mbps; 2.4 GHz: up to 600 Mbps (Wi-Fi 6)

-- 1 Gbps LAN port for cable connection or connecting network-enabled devices
+- 1-Gbps LAN port for cable connection or connecting network-capable devices

 - Supports Power over Ethernet (PoE+), also perfectly suited for existing PoE installations indoors